jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Peanuts are one of the ingredients of dynamite.
+⚡<!-- FUNFACT --> Fun fact: The first CD pressed in the US was Bruce Springsteen’s “Born in the USA”.

 </div>